alfonsof/azure-java-examples/azurevm/README.md

 * Test the application.

-  You should see the new instance and modification of states with the Azure console.
+  You should see the new virtual machine and modification of states with the Azure console.